 Though supply chain management cannot yet be considered a “mature” practice, there exists a colorful supply chain history, full of milestones, which contributed to its formation.

-For an excellent visual representation of that history, the supplychainopz.com blog has designed a striking, detailed infographic.
+For an excellent visual representation of that history, check out this striking and visual infographic”

 Among the milestones illustrated in the image, for the purposes of this analysis the most important highlights are those that took place within the past three decades.